dashingsoft/pyarmor/docs/man.rst

 Man Page
 ========

-Pyarmor is a command line tool used to obfuscate python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.
+PyArmor is a command line tool used to obfuscate python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.

 The syntax of the ``pyarmor`` command is::